itskumarajay/Sales-Analytics-for-Video-Games/README.md

 Step 15: Share Your Work
 Share the Published Dashboard:
 Share the link with others or embed it into websites as needed.
-By following these steps, you should be able to create a comprehensive and interactive video game sales dashboard in Tableau!